smoors/eessi-bot-software-layer/README.md

 ```
 allow_update_submit_opts = false
 ```
 `allow_update_submit_opts` determines whether or not to allow updating the submit options via custom python module provided by the pull request being processed.
+Enabling this also requires `update_submit_opts_modname` to be set.

 ```
 update_submit_opts_modname = MODULE_NAME
 ```
-Replace `MODULE_NAME` with the name of custom python module used to determine updated submit options (default is `det_submit_opts`)
+Replace `MODULE_NAME` with the name of a python module, located in the root dir of the target repo, and containing function `det_submit_options()`, which will be used to determine updated submit options.

 #### `[bot_control]` section